Understanding the Douglas-Rachford splitting method through the lenses of Moreau-type envelopes: Introduction and motivation

 \section{Introduction and motivation}

-Decomposition techniques are fundamental to deal with complex systems represented by large-scale sophisticated model formulations.
-Decomposition can be achieved by separating problems in simpler and smaller subproblems, depending on the involved variables and constraints, and also on the number of possible outcomes.
-Separability can also stem from structural properties, for instance, splitting smooth and nonsmooth, or convex and nonconvex parts, in the objective function of the problem of interest. {Splitting methods have been successfully applied in signal processing, image processing, and machine learning, see \cite{combettes2007douglas,cai2010split,combettes2011proximal,boyd2011distributed,glowinski2017splitting} for a few illustrations of applications. }
+Decomposition techniques are fundamental in dealing with complex large-scale systems.
+Decomposition can be achieved by breaking up a problem in simpler pieces, depending on the type of variables and constraints.
+Separability can also stem from structural properties, such as smoothness and convexity, or lack thereof.
+Furthermore, splitting methods have been successfully applied in signal processing, image processing, and machine learning, see \cite{combettes2007douglas,cai2010split,combettes2011proximal,boyd2011distributed,glowinski2017splitting} for a few illustrations of applications.

-Operator splitting methods decompose complex structured problems into simpler individual pieces.
-A solution of the original problem is obtained by iteratively solving separate subproblems for each involved function, or more generally, operator.
-Prominent instances suitable for composite optimization are the Douglas-Rachford (DRS) and the Peaceman-Rachford (PRS) splittings, the Alternating Direction Method of Multipliers (ADMM), the Spingarn's partial inverse and the Forward-Backward methods; we refer to \cite{lions1979splitting,spingarn1983partial,eckstein1989splitting,boyd2011distributed,davis2016convergence} and references therein for details.
+Operator splitting methods decompose complex structured problems into smaller individual subproblems.
+A solution of the original problem is obtained by iteratively solving separate subproblems for each involved function or operator.
+Prominent instances suitable for composite optimization are the Douglas-Rachford (DR), the forward-backward (FB), and the Peaceman-Rachford splitting methods, the Alternating Direction Method of Multipliers (ADMM), and the Spingarn's partial inverse method; we refer to \cite{lions1979splitting,spingarn1983partial,eckstein1989splitting,boyd2011distributed,davis2016convergence} and references therein for further details.
 When applied to optimization problems, these methods were originally studied for linear, and more generally, convex programming.